omerfarukoz/edumeet/README.md

 4. *Combining the Results*: The results produced by Gemini 1.5 Flash are brought together and analyzed as a whole in the Gemini 1.5 Pro model.
 The inaccuracies detected and the questions generated are combined with the perceived emotion and speech style and converted into a single result.
 Then, using Google Text to Speech, our character starts to speak.

+Meetings are held on our own server using an open source tool, so we have all the controls and ethics in place without the need for an external meeting service